 - Learn how to use it before your period: I made the mistake of waiting till the day my period began to figure out how to use the cup – and that didn’t help.
-So the next time, well before my cycle began, I watched Youtube videos and read articles to figure things out.
+I kept cursing myself, but remembering my conviction on “why use a menstrual cup” helped.
+So the next time, well before my cycle began, I watched Youtube videos and read articles with menstrual cups tips to figure it out.
 How to sterilize it, what folds to try, what positions to try, how to relax my pelvic muscles, how it works in the body.
 Being prepared helped both logistically and mentally.
-This “inside” look at menstrual cups was particularly helpful!
+This “inside” look at cups was particularly helpful!

 - Try it in a comfortable space the first time: On the road, I don’t always have a spacious private washroom to experiment.
 Similarly, if you work or live in a shared space, wait to try it the first time on a relaxed day, when you’re in no hurry.
 Since I’m comfortable with my cup now, I’ve become a lot more open to using it wherever I am.

 - Know how to relax your pelvic muscles: A bonus of using the menstrual cup is that I understand how my body works better now.
 Learning how to use your pelvic muscles is essential (and super easy); relax them when inserting and use them to push the cup down while removing it.